ejplatform/hyperpython/docs/tutorial.rst

 We encourage users to adopt the declarative API and generally treat tags as immutable structures.
 Hyperpython does not enforce immutability and actually offers some APIs to change data structures inplace.
 Once a tag is created, it is possible to change it's attributes dictionary and list of children.
-We encourage to use the appropriate method instead of manipulating those data structures directly.
+There are also a few methods designed to manipulate Hyperpython data structures.

 >>> elem = div('foo', class_='elem')
 >>> elem.add_child('bar')
 >>> print(elem)
 <div class="elem">foobar</div>

-Similarly to the children property, attributes are also exposed:
+Attributes are also exposed in the .attrs dictionary:

 >>> elem.attrs['data-answer'] = 42
 >>> elem.attrs.keys()
 dict_keys(['class', 'data-answer'])

-Manipulating the list of classes and the element id also introduces specialized methods and attributes.
-The ``.id`` and ``.classes`` attributes expose those two properties.
+The "class" and "id" attributes are also exposed directly from the tag object since they are used so often:

 >>> elem = div('foo', class_='class', id='id')
 >>> elem.id, elem.classes